describo/describo.github.io/src/docs/articles/why-use-it.md

 process go to live when **it makes sense to do so**.
 I'm specifically highlighting that last statement because it's a key point to understand.
 The point at which the process in the middle (Reusable, Interoperable data objects) is triggered depends on the project and the work being done.
 One size does not fit all.
-Furthermore, the repositories typically have very detailed requirements that must be met for data to be accepted.
+Furthermore, repositories typically have very detailed and specific requirements that must be met for data to be accepted.

 Incomplete is ok on this side but messy is not.
 My colleague Dr Mike Jones recently wrote an excellent article titled